cstadther/node-fullbox-api/README.md

 All of the functions first check for a valid token.
 If one is not found it first tries to refresh the last token, otherwise makes a request for a new token.

 **Box.uploadfile(values, callback);**

+Function to upload a file to Box.
+The JSON returned is identical to the JSON the standard API returns.

 Values

     {